srimani-ravikumar/interview-prep/README.md

 5. Algorithms Implementation
 6. Low Level System Design

-Note: I will use popular strictly typed OOPS languages like Java and C# for exihibiting the above skills
+Note: I will use popular strictly typed OOP languages like Java and C# for exhibiting the above skills (which I am quite familiar with 😅)